-- The Additional P&C Insurers' agreement to provide historical data for claimants and also assist the Company in reconciling its relevant current and future assigned Medicare claims; - The carrier will assign to the Company all rights to collect additional sums from plaintiff attorneys and medical providers; - A 10-year agreement to resolve cooperatively, or through binding mediation, relevant Medicare claims (liens) that the Company acquires in the future and non-Medicare claims that it owns today; and - The Additional P&C Insurers' agreement that they may be primary payers for any unreimbursed Medicare lien that the Company identifies from data sharing, and the property and casualty insurer's agreement to assign all rights to collect against other third parties that either failed to pay liens or collected twice from Medicare funds and the Additional P&C Insurers.
+- A 10-year agreement to resolve cooperatively, or through binding mediation, relevant Medicare claims (liens) that the Company acquires in the future and non-Medicare claims that it owns today; and - The July 2024 Settlors' agreement that they may be primary payers for any unreimbursed Medicare lien that the Company identifies from data sharing, and the property and casualty insurer's agreement to assign all rights to collect against other third parties that either failed to pay liens or collected twice from Medicare funds and the Second Additional P&C Insurers. - A confidential cash payment from the July 2024 Settlors to settle existing historical Claims.